 Aussiedoodles are very easily trained, especially for someone who knows what they are doing.
-They become quickly engaged in any lesson and treasure those that are positively reinforced and especially rewards-based.
+They become quickly engaged in any lesson and treasure those that are positively reinforced and especially reward-based.
 They do not react well, as most dogs don’t, to harsh training methods.

 This dog’s combination of acumen, athleticism, and breeding makes it a dream to train for many different situations.
-It can be a companion dog, a herding dog, a working dog, a hunting partner, and even a therapy pup.
+It can be a companion dog, a herding dog, a working dog, a hunting partner, or even a therapy pup.

 The coats of the two purebred parents are very different from each other.
 The Australian Shepherd has long hair and an undercoat while the Poodle typically has shorter, kinky hair or long, poofy hair.
 The grooming of your puppy will vary based on the traits that he assumes from the parents.